 Passive Income Opportunities

-Even if you don’t own property or don’t feel comfortable renting out a room or your home to strangers, there are other passive income opportunities available to help you supplement your retirement income and maintain your current lifestyle.
+Even if you don’t own property or don’t feel comfortable renting out a room or your home to strangers, other passive income opportunities are available to help you supplement your retirement income and maintain your current lifestyle.

 I’m a huge fan of passive investing using peer-to-peer websites like Fundrise, PeerStreet, Roofstock, and others.

 Roofstock is the #1 marketplace for buying and selling single-family rental homes.
 Roofstock has listings in over 40 markets across the US.
 1 in 10 houses in the US is single-family rentals (SFR), which equates to over 15 million households.